Smudging 101 -How to Cleanse Your Aura & Space

 Types of Smudge Sticks

-While there are a variety of smudge stick options, i’m going to provide four that I believe are great for beginners.
+While there are a variety of smudge stick options, below are our favorites for beginners.

 1.)
 White Sage

 White sage is the most popular smudging option, and is most useful for removing negative energy.
 Some people believe that sage acts almost like a “bleach” for energy, removing both negative and positive energy.
-For this reason, if you are going to use sage, I recommend following it up with either palo santo or an incense of your choice.
+For this reason, if you are going to use sage, we recommend following it up with either Palo Santo or an incense of your choice.

 2.)
 Palo Santo or “Holy Wood”

-Palo santo has such a beautiful smell and many different benefits.
-Revered as a holy wood, Palo Santo is considered a sacred tree and has been used by shamans for many healing practices.
+Palo santo has such a beautiful aroma and provides many different benefits.
+Revered as a “holy wood”, Palo Santo is considered a sacred tree and has been used by shamans for many healing practices.
 The burning of the wood is believed to help your connection to Spirit, provide deep healing, and inspire creativity all while cleansing your space.

 Palo Santo contains properties in its oils that help regulate pain in the body, the immune system, headaches and more!
-If that wasn’t enough of a reason to try it out, it is also a great natural mosquito repellant.
+If that was not enough of a reason to try it out, it is also a great natural mosquito repellant.

 3.)
 Yerba Santa

-Also coined the “holy weed”, Yerba Santa has been great for not only cleansing your space, but also for protection and setting boundaries.
+Coined the “holy weed”, Yerba Santa has been great for not only cleansing your space, yet also for protection and setting boundaries.
 Yerba Santa can also be used for love, empowerment and purification.

 Incense of Choice

-Often overlooked at as just aromatherapy, the usage of incense are also great at cleansing yourself and your space.
+Often overlooked at as only aromatherapy, burning incense is also great for cleansing yourself and your space.
 You can use incense in either stick or cone form.

-Common purifying incense include: Frankincense, Myhur, Nag Champa, and you can even find Sage and Palo Santo in incense form.
-Always try to purchase your incense from credible sources as you want the best quality of smoke, and not something that smells like chemicals.
+Common purifying incense include: Frankincense, Myrrh, Dragon’s Blood, Sage and Palo Santo.
+Always try to purchase your incense from credible sources as you want the best quality of smoke, and not something that contains fragrances or chemicals.

 How To: 6 Steps